Generative modeling with low-rank Wasserstein polynomial chaos expansions: Model class and stochastic reference coordinate system

 Practically, we aim for a truncated version of the polynomial chaos expansion.
 Consider a finite index set $\Lambda\subset\mathbb{N}_0^M$, $0\in\Lambda$ with $0\in\mathbb{N}_0^M$ and $|\Lambda|<\infty$.
 We define the truncated polynomial chaos expansion representation $Y_\Lambda\apprxd Y_{\mathrm{PCE}}$ by

-The representation~\eqref{eq:truncatedPCE} may suffer from the curse of dimensionality if the set $\Lambda$ grows exponential in $M$.
+Representation~\eqref{eq:truncatedPCE} may suffer from the curse of dimensionality since the set $\Lambda$ grows exponential in $M$ without additional sparsity assumptions.
 In order to see this, consider the tensorized index set

 If $|\Lambda_m|=d\in\mathbb{N}$ for $m=1,\ldots M$, then the tensor $C_\Lambda$ has $d^M$ inputs, resulting in a total of $N d^M$ degrees of freedom in this approximation class.
-A technique to circumvent such exponential complexity can be found with tensor compressions by so-called \textit{low-rank formats}.
+A possible technique to circumvent such exponential complexity can be found with tensor compressions by so-called \textit{low-rank formats}.
 Popular tensor formats in the literature are tensor trains (TT)~\cite{oseledets2011tensor} or hierarchical tensors (HT)~\cite{hackbusch2012tensor} for $N=1$.

 In the numerical investigations we observe an unfavourable exponential growth of ranks with growing $N$.
-To alleviate this, we consider a \textit{tensor network format} as our compression tool, namely the \textit{tensor train ring} (TTR).
+To alleviate this, we consider a \textit{tensor network format} as our compression tool, namely stacks of tensor trains (STT).
 To make this concrete, define $r_0=r_M=1$ and let $r_m\in\mathbb{N}$ for $m=1,\ldots, M-1$ and $d_m=|\Lambda_m|$.
 Moreover, choose $C_\Lambda$ of the form

 Here, $\bullet$ denotes the contraction between adjacent indices and the Hadamard product w.r.t. to the output dimension $N$.
 Specifically, for $A\colon \mathbb{N}^{q,r}\to\mathbb{R}^N$, $B\colon \mathbb{N}^{r,s}\to\mathbb{R}^N$ and with Hadamard product $\odot$,